main-exe/UT2004-OpenAL/README.md

 # UT2004-OpenAL
-3D spatial audio for 'Unreal Tournament 2004' aka UT2004 aka UT2k4.
+Instructions how to enable 3D spatial audio for 'Unreal Tournament 2004' aka UT2004 aka UT2k4.

 Intended to be used with **headphones** (stereo).
 Works with any sound card.
 The difference should be clearly noticeable as sound becomes out-of-head.